charmaine211/AfstuderenOU/README.md

 Here's what each directory contains:

 - `root`: This directory serves as the main folder for your project and can be named according to your preference.
-- `training`: Within this directory, you'll find any files or data related to training tasks.
+- `training_results`: Within this directory, we'll place any files or data related to training results.
 Its name can also be customised.
 - `dataset`: Here, you'll organise your training and validation datasets.
 You can name this directory as you see fit.
   - `train`: This folder contains subdirectories for each class in your training dataset.
 The name "train" is mandatory for training purposes.
   - `val`: Similar to the train directory, this folder houses validation dataset subdirectories.
 The name "val" is required for validation purposes.